lenafm/metablox/README.md

 metablox (metadata block structure exploration) is a Python library for quantifying the relationship between categorical node metadata and block structure of a network, as introduced in

-[Mangold, Lena and Camille Roth.
-“Quantifying metadata-structure relationships in networks using description length.”
-(2023) arXiv:2311.18705 [cs.SI]](https://arxiv.org/abs/2311.18705).
+[Lena Mangold and Camille Roth.
+“Quantifying metadata relevance to network block structure using description length”.
+Communications Physics 7.1 (2024), p.
+331](https://www.nature.com/articles/s42005-024-01819-y).

 Please cite the paper if you use the measure in your work.